OpenEnvision/Awesome-Visual-Agent/README.md

 [Back to top](#top)

-## Curation Notes
+## Maintenance Policy

-This repository is curated to stay useful rather than exhaustive:
+This repository is maintained as a precision-oriented research map:

-- Removed rows whose arXiv links resolved to unrelated papers or looked like generated placeholders.
+- Prefer primary sources: official papers, project pages, code repositories, datasets, benchmarks, and technical documentation.
-- Removed duplicate tool and benchmark sections that repeated the same entries.
+- Keep research entries, benchmarks, and engineering resources separated when their roles differ.
-- Removed product-name-only entries without public papers, official technical notes, or stable builder value.
+- Add recent work only when it improves the conceptual coverage, empirical coverage, or builder utility of the map.
-- Removed broad multimodal, OCR, captioning, layout, and image-generation entries unless the work clearly participates in a visual-agent loop.
+- Verify arXiv identifiers, project links, and benchmark names before adding new entries.
-- Corrected several IDs that were wrong in the previous draft, including Android in the Wild, GUI-G1, and B-MoCA.
+- Prune duplicate, weakly scoped, or marketing-only entries even when they are recent.
-- Added higher-fit entries that were missing or underrepresented, including foundational visual tool-use work, mobile GUI agents, WebLINX/MMInA/WebCanvas, WebArena-Verified, RT-1/VIMA/PerAct, Stagehand, Playwright MCP, SaaS-Bench, VLAs-as-Tools, and several safety benchmarks.
+- Preserve a strict visual-agent boundary: perception alone is not sufficient without grounding, planning, tool use, interaction, control, or agent-oriented evaluation.

 [Back to top](#top)

 ## Citation

-If this list helps your research or engineering work, you can cite it as:
+If you use this curated index in research or engineering work, please cite it as:

 ```bibtex
 @misc{awesome-visual-agent,